qazbnm456/tsaotun/README.md

         └───__init__.py
 ```

-- Sample addon to remove "ALL" containers at once:
+- Sample addon to remove "ALL" containers at once, no matter it's dead or alive:
     - ### __init__.py: To specify how to override the original command
         ```python
+        """Configuration file for this addon"""

-        from Container import rm
+        from .Container import rm

         __override__ = {'Container.rm': 'Rm'}
+        __argparse__ = [
+            {
+                'namespace': "Container",
+                'position': "Child",
+                'subcommand': "rm",
+                'actions': [
+                    "add_argument('--clear',            \
+                                   action='store_true', \
+                                   dest='clear',        \
+                                   help='Remove all dead and alive containers. \
+                                         You still need to give a whatever container ID.')", ],
+            },
+        ]
         ```

     - ### Container/rm.py